ngyvc/block3-adv-web/exercises/inheritance-solution.md

 **Explanation:**

-In this program, we first define a parent class called Vehicle with a method called drive() which simply prints " Repairing a vehicle" to the console.
+In $this->program, we first define a parent class called Vehicle with a method called drive() which simply prints " Repairing a vehicle" to the console.

 Then, we create a subclass called Car that extends Vehicle and overrides the drive() method to print " Repairing a car" instead.